Howard & Howard's inter-disciplinary Hospitality Group provides a wide range of services to the heavily regulated hospitality industry.

 - Representing buyers and sellers of hospitality properties in connection with acquiring or selling properties;

 - Representing landlords and tenants in lease negotiations for hospitality properties; and

 - Representing owners, managers, concessionees, and operators in the negotiation and drafting of management agreements, concession agreements, or operating agreements.

-The Commercial Transactions & Securities Subgroup provides counsel on various matters, including:
+Our experienced hospitality attorneys in the Commercial Transactions & Securities Subgroup provide counsel on various matters, including: